mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 **The introduction of a paid product**

 A big challenge with open-source is that maintainers capture very little value.
-The MIT licensed model has enabled growing a large community of contributors and the MUI team, but it does have its limitations.
+The MIT licensed model has enabled the growth of a large community of contributors as well as the MUI team itself, but it does have its limitations.
 To push the products as forward as we believe it's possible, we needed a way to invest more in them.
 [Open-core](https://en.wikipedia.org/wiki/Open-core_model) allows us to still offer an MIT licensed (free) version of the MUI X components while charging for additional features that require more attention (including support).